Sonic boom from fighter jet rattles Paris - France 24

 The assault came three weeks into the trial of suspected accomplices in the January 2015 attacks on Charlie Hebdo and a Jewish supermarket.

-Seventeen people were killed in the three-day spree of violence in 2015, including Charlie Hebdo staff and a policewoman.
+Seventeen people were killed in the three-day spree of violence in 2015, including Charlie Hebdo staff and police officers.

 The bloodshed heralded a wave of Islamist violence in France that has left 258 people dead.
 The nation remains on high terror alert.